 Education and Professional Experience

 After completing my BA in International Studies and Communication at American University in Washington, DC, I served in the U.S. Peace Corps as a volunteer assigned to a small, rural village in the Dominican Republic, just miles from the Haitian border.
 It was an area where no one had electricity, running water, or easy access to education.
 My time there was a life-defining experience that instilled in me the lesson that those with privilege are obligated to give back.
 As a direct result of my time living with no electricity, I entered a career in power.
 I moved to Massachusetts to work for an organization pioneering solar-based rural electrification then completed my Masters in Business Administration (MBA) at Boston University.
 After graduating, I entered the corporate world, working for nearly 20 years for two of the world’s largest renewable power companies, rising to the level of Vice President, Investor Relations & Corporate Communications.
 In 2016, I started my own business, JSG Communications, a strategic communications firm with offices in Wakefield and Somerville's Greentown Labs to serve start-up companies working in energy and the environment.
-My clients include companies working in utility-scale solar, offshore wind, hydropower, wastewater treatment, microgrids and net-zero commercial cooling.
+My clients include companies working in utility-scale solar, offshore wind, hydropower, wastewater treatment, microgrids and net-zero residential cooling.